SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 Required.

-A **URI** value, which is the URL of the Azure Queue to receive export status messages.
+A **URI** value, which is the URL of the Azure Queue to receive read status messages.

 Share `azureQueueReportUri` among different jobs if necessary.
 AMR API returns `JobID` to identify individual jobs created.